mhjensen/Physics321/README.md

 ### Week 11, March  14-18, 2022
 - Monday 3/14:  Gravity and central force problems, center of mass coordinates.
 Lecture notes and Taylor chapter 8.
 - Wednesday 3/16: Gravity and central force problems.
 - Friday 3/18:  Gravity and central force problems, centrifugal barriers.
+Deadline sixth homework.

 ### Week 12, March 21-25, 2022
 - Monday 3/21: Gravity and central force problems, elliptical orbits and Kepler's laws
 - Wednesday 3/23: Gravity and central force problems, elliptical orbits.
 - Friday 3/25:  Elliptical orbits, examples and two-body scattering problems.
+Deadline seventh homework.

 ### Week 13, March 28-April 1, 2020
 - Monday 3/28: Central force problems, summary and discussion of two-body scattering problems.
 - Wednesday 3/30: Two-body scattering.
 Taylor chapter 14 covers parts of the material.
 - Friday 4/1:  Two-body scattering (Taylor chapter 14).
+Discussion of second midterm

 ### Week 14, April 4-8, 2022
 - Monday 4/4: Wrapping up two-body scattering and begin Variational calculus and the Euler-Lagrange equations, chapter 6 of Taylor and lecture notes.
 - Wednesday 4/6: Variational Calculus, chapter 6 of Taylor.
-- Friday 4/8: Variational calculus and the Euler-Lagrange equations
+- Friday 4/8: Variational calculus and the Euler-Lagrange equations.
+Deadline second midterm

 ### Week 15, April  11-15, 2022
 - Monday 4/11: Variational calculus and the Euler-Lagrange equations, chapter 6 of Taylor and lecture notes.
 - Wednesday 4/14: Variational calculus and the Euler-Lagrange equations, chapters 6-7 of Taylor and lecture notes.
 - Friday 4/16: Euler-Lagrange equations and Lagrangian formalism.
 Taylor chapters 6-7 and lecture notes.
+Deadline eigth homework.

 ### Week 16, April 18-24, 2022
 - Monday 4/18:  Langrangian formalism, discussion of examples.
 Taylor chapters 6 and 7.
 - Wednesday 4/20: Lagrangian formalism, examples such as the linear chain and double pendulum.
-- Friday 4/22:  TBA
+- Friday 4/22:  TBA.
+Deadline ninth homework.

-### Week 17, April 26- April 30, 2022, Finals week
+### Week 17, April 25- April 29, 2022
+- Monday 4/25:  TBA
-TBA
+- Wednesday 4/27: TBA
+- Friday 4/29:  Summary of course and discussion of final exam project.
+Additional homework ten.

+### Week 18, May 2-6, 2022
+Depending on your availability, we can have at least two sessions in order to discuss the final project.
 - Final Exam:  The final exam will be a project similar to the two midterm projects.
 Deadline May 6.